 This festival takes place round about the 15th to 25th of October every year, and a great crowd gathers to partake in a mysterious phenomenon.
 From the Mekhong silently and very rapidly orange light spheres soar.
 They are the size of goose eggs, and shoot high into the sky; traditionally they are called "Naga Fires".

 Some people say that the crystals from which the Naga Eyes are carved are found along the Mekhong in the days following the appearance of the Naga Fireballs: we are dealing with, therefore, a crystal out of the ordinary, direct from the Nagas' treasury !
-I have

 In spite of many on-site inquiries in Thailand, I have not been able to find much more information regarding this second explanation.
 Having seen and held many of this stones, I can simply say that I have NEVER seen one containing the slightest trace of a bubble, which would indicate that the stone was once in a liquid state.